Solution to the hyperon puzzle using dark matter: Model: Tolman-Oppenheimer-Volkoff Equations with Admixtured Dark Matter

 where $P_{SB}(\mu_{B})=\frac{3}{4\pi^{2}} (\frac{\mu_{B}}{3})^{4}$ is the Stefan-Boltzmann pressure of three massless non-interacting quark flavors.
-The functions $a(X)=d_{1}X^{-\nu_{1}}$ and $b(X)=d_{2}X^{-\nu_{2}}$, help to couple results to the renormalizaton scale, and depend on a dimensionless parameter proportional to the scale parameter, $X\equiv 3\bar{\Lambda}/\mu_{B}$.
+The functions $a(X)=d_{1}X^{-\nu_{1}}$ and $b(X)=d_{2}X^{-\nu_{2}}$, help to couple results to the renormalization scale, and depend on a dimensionless parameter proportional to the scale parameter, $X\equiv 3\bar{\Lambda}/\mu_{B}$.
 Here, $\mu_B$ is the baryon chemical potential, $\bar{\Lambda}$ is the minimal subtraction scheme scale.
-This interpolation shrinks the EoS band to a well defined region in the mass-radius diagram of compact stars \cite[see, e.g.][]{Kurkela:2014vha}.
-Moreover, we map the EoS with an inner and outer crust EoS using \cite{Negele:1971vb} and \cite{Ruester:2005fm}, respectively.
-For central density $\rho < 3.3 \times 10^{3}~{\rm{g/cm^{3}}}$ we use the Harrison-Wheeler EoS \citep{Harrison:1965du, Thorne1671}. } \Movv{More details can be found in \ref{sec:Appendix01}.}
+This interpolation shrinks the EoS band to a well defined region in the mass-radius diagram of compact stars \citep[see, e.g.][]{Kurkela:2014vha}.
+Moreover, we map the EoS with an inner and outer crust EoS using \citep{Negele:1971vb} and \citep{Ruester:2005fm}, respectively.
+For central density $\rho < 3.3 \times 10^{3}~{\rm{g/cm^{3}}}$ we use the Harrison-Wheeler EoS \citep{Harrison:1965du, Thorne1671}, more details in \ref{sec:Appendix01}.

-\Movv{ Eq.\eqref{eq:OM_EoS} was taken from a "global fit", which was obtained by fixing the strong coupling constant and the strange quark mass at arbitrary reference scales (using lattice and experimental data).
-Hyperons physics is present there through strange quarks interactions, although not explicitly \citep{Kurkela:2009gj}. }
+The \eqref{eq:OM_EoS} was taken from a "global fit", which was obtained by fixing the strong coupling constant and the strange quark mass at arbitrary reference scales (using lattice and experimental data).
+Hyperons physics is present there through strange quarks interactions, although not explicitly \citep{Kurkela:2009gj}.

-\Movv{Since, the exact EoS for DM remains unknown, the easiest educated guess is a fermionic or bosonic gas with or without interactions.} \Mov{ We applied a repulsive interaction for the DM fermion gas, so that an increase in the number density increases the pressure and energy density.
-Therefore, following prescription of Ref.\citep{Narain:2006kx} and using the same notations the DM EoS can be rendered like: }
+Since, we do not know the exact EoS for DM, therefore one needs to think about a fermionic or bosonic gas with or without interactions.

-where $z=k_{F}/m_{f}$ is the dimensionless Fermi momentum. \Mov{ The interaction strength, $y=m_f/m_I$, is expressed in terms of the ratio of the fermion mass, $m_f$, to the energy scale of interaction $m_I$ .
+We applied a repulsive interaction for the DM fermion gas, so that an increase in the number density increases the pressure and energy density.
+Therefore, following prescription of Ref.\citep{Narain:2006kx} and using the same notations the DM EoS can be rendered like:

-For each value of $y$ there is a different EoS and two different regimes exist, namely the non-relativistic limit with $z\ll 1$, and the relativistic limit with $z\gg 1$. \Mav{For small $y\ll 1$, the EoS will be similar to an ideal Fermi gas while for large $y\gg 1$, the EoS will be mostly determined by the interaction term, unless $z$ becomes small enough so that the EoS becomes dominated by the ideal gas term.
+where $z=k_{F}/m_{f}$ is the dimensionless Fermi momentum.
+The interaction strength, $y=m_f/m_I$, is expressed in terms of the ratio of the fermion mass, $m_f$, to the energy scale of interaction $m_I$.
+For each value of $y$ there is a different EoS and two different regimes exist, namely the non-relativistic limit with $z\ll 1$, and the relativistic limit with $z\gg 1$.
+For small $y\ll 1$, the EoS will be similar to an ideal Fermi gas while for large $y\gg 1$, the EoS will be mostly determined by the interaction term, unless $z$ becomes small enough so that the EoS becomes dominated by the ideal gas term.